kyle1320/kylecutler-com-static/README.md

 ## Vendor Scripts

 The Gulp build process includes a task that allows external scripts to be included in the compiled output.
-In order to achieve this, the desired sources must be added to the project dependencies, and then added to the `vendorScripts` configuration variable within `Gulpfile.js`.
+In order to achieve this, the desired sources must be added to the project dependencies, and then added to the `paths.vendorScripts.src` configuration item within `Gulpfile.js`.
 Each element of the configuration has the following properties:

 * `devSrc`: A path to the file to include in development builds (relative to the project root).
 * `prodSrc`: A path to the file to include in production builds (most likely a minified version of `devSrc`).